 He had not yet reached an ocean, however, when he changed his mind and headed for a bar instead.

 Saitou ate slowly, occasionally scowling but trying not to.
 He really shouldn’t, he kept telling himself, be annoyed at Sano’s absence.
-It was obvious just by looking around that the young man had done the chores, and any time he chose to spend away from Saitou’s house thereafter could only hurt his own cause, not do any damage to anything Saitou cared about.
+Just by looking around he could tell the young man had done the chores, and any time Sano chose to spend away from Saitou’s house thereafter could only hurt his own cause, not do any damage to anything Saitou cared about.
 And it was only natural that he should want a break after eighteen days of the rigorous routine they’d fallen into.
-But it would have been polite to inform Saitou of such a plan before carrying it out, so that Saitou could make his own plans for the evening.
+But it would have been polite to inform Saitou of such a plan before carrying it out, so Saitou could make his own plans for the evening.

 Not that Saitou would have.
-If he wasn’t required to stay late at work or go out on some spying venture after dark, he cherished his evenings as the only time he could relax and think about something other than the state of the country.
+If he wasn’t required to stay late at work or go out on some spying venture after dark or attend some event, he cherished his evenings as the only time he could relax and think about something other than the state of the country.
 Well, he never really stopped thinking about the state of the country, but at home he could at least allow other considerations to take center stage.
 And perhaps he’d grown more accustomed to having company over and after supper than he’d realized, and didn’t appreciate being abandoned.
 He left the dishes for Sano.

 Then he dispensed with secrecy, flinging the door fully open with an impatient gesture and stepping out.
 “Ahou, what are you doing here?”

 The figure dimly silhouetted by starlight in the doorway reeled in startlement, clutching at the frame as Saitou’s sharp voice assaulted him.
 After a moment, appearing to remember who Saitou was and where they both were, he slurred out in reply, “Wz comin’ to do th’ chorzz.”